dedoai/ddai-web-site/content/en/_index.md

   cta_link: "#"

 countdown:
-  title: "Cryptocurrency<br>is the value of dedoAI"
+  title: "Cryptocurrency is the value of dedoAI"
   text: "DEDO is dedoAI's native cryptocurrency.
 It is used for marketplace operations, transactions, games or for selling and buying data."
   cta_txt: "Get DEDO Tokens"
   cta_link: "#"